AntonioFantini/coordinates-finder/README.md

 # coordinates-finder

-####Simple Node.Js module to retrieve the latitude and the longitude of a given city from google maps api
+####Simple Node.Js module to retrieve the latitude and the longitude of a given place from google maps api

 Run the following command to install any missing dependency: